whoisarjen/recruitment-task/README.md

 $ npm run start
 ```

-Now we can move to "client" folder and basiclly do the same:
+Now we can move to "client" folder and basically do the same:

 ```bash
 $ npm install